 See Visitor guidelines on the CALHN website.

-For patients and visitors needing accommodation there are many suitable choices close to the hospital.
-For more information visit the SA Tourism website.
+For patients and visitors needing accommodation there are many suitable options close to the hospital.
+Get more information about accommodation:

 People who visit a number of SA Health sites will now have access to free Wi-Fi.
 For more information, go to the Public Wi-Fi page.